 Final Recommendations (TBC)

-14. Proposed New Recommendations on Effectiveness of the Review Process
+Report Section 14.AoC REVIEW PROCESS EFFECTIVENESS: ATRT2 Recommendation 11 (Proposed New Recommendations on Effectiveness of the Review Process)

 Hypothesis of Problem

 The working assumption is that the AoC review processes provide sufficient review and adequate recommendations that facilitate improvement in ICANN’s accountability and transparency.
 There is concern about the level to which the periodic institutional reviews, as required in the ICANN bylaws, create an aspect of “review fatigue” that undermines stakeholder or organizational effectiveness.
 Therefore, the availability of alternative approaches to review that should be considered by ICANN.